Planning your visit

 - Heritage Walk - from The Oracle follow along Chestnut Walk, taking in Chocolate Island, where Huntley & Palmer's biscuit factory once stood, Reading Gaol, where Oscar Wilde was imprisoned, the Abbey Gateway, Jane’s Austen’s school room and the Abbey Ruins, as well as great Victorian buildings by Waterhouse (Reading town hall), Pugin (St James Church) and Gilbert Scott (Reading Prison)

-The city benefits from having the canal run through it bringing lots of wildlife, particularly water birds
+The town's benefits from having the canal run through it bringing lots of wildlife, particularly water birds

-By car - there is plenty of parking in the city centre including the Oracle and Queen’s Road car parks which overlook the canal
+By car - there is plenty of parking in the town centre including the Oracle and Queen’s Road car parks which overlook the canal

 By train – Reading Station is a 10 minute walk from the canal